ludwigandersson/thermospy/README.md

 thermospy
 =========
-Monitor a digital thermometer device using webcamera and Raspberry Pi.
+Monitor a digital thermometer using webcamera and Raspberry Pi.

 Setup
 ========